-- First point of contact would be your child's class teacher, STA or TA to share your concerns. - You could also arrange to meet Mrs Emily Coward the SRP PI manager or Mrs Michelle Fisher the SENCO.
+- First point of contact would be your child's class teacher to share your concerns. - You could also arrange to meet Mrs Fisher, our SENCO. - Look at the SEN policy on our website

-Contact the school office to be directed to the most appropriate member of the Senior Leadership Team (SLT) if you are unsure who to contact.
+• Contact the school office to be directed to the most appropriate member of the Senior Leadership Team (SLT) if you are unsure who to contact.